← swipe →

 In the evening, we will go to the area of Barracas for a late Farewell Dinner and one of the best tango shows in the land that made the dance famous.
 We will return to the hotel after midnight.

 Day 10: Departure

-Today is on your own until your flight home or to Iguazu Falls.
+Today is on your own until your flight home.
 For those with evening flights, please note that hotel check-out is at 11 am, but a late check-out may able to be arranged.
 If there is enough interest, we will also offer an excursion to the northern suburbs with navigation in the Tigre Delta of Rio de la Plata and lunch.
 We will provide a transfer to the international airport in time to check-in for flights home.

 Price includes: Airport-hotel transfers on arrival and departure days and on other days when extra nights are reserved as part of the tour; All ground transportation within Argentina; Entrance fees for all sightseeing described in itinerary; Deluxe hotels each night, with private bath; Breakfast each day, 5 lunches (including mid-day dinners and picnic lunches), and 4 evening dinners, including wine at Welcome and Farewell dinners; Wine tasting at El Chalten; Services of a knowledgeable HE Travel tour host (with a minimum number of participants), and local guides in each location; All hotel service charges, government taxes, porterage, and gratuities for drivers and included meals.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.